China censors women modeling lingerie on livestream shopping -- so men are doing it – KION546

 The emergence of male lingerie models has caused mixed views online in China, from merriment and annoyance to reluctant acceptance.

 “So what should I do if I want to promote and showcase lingerie in the live broadcast session?
-It’s very simple, find a man to wear it,” read one comment on China’s microblogging site Weibo was found as well.
+It’s very simple, find a man to wear it,” read one comment on China’s microblogging site Weibo.

 Massive industry